namtonthat/powerlifting-ml-progress/templates/README.md

 ## Data

 The data used in this repository is sourced from the `OpenPowerlifting` database, which contains information on powerlifting competitions, lifters, and their performances.
-You can download the necessary data from `s3://powerlifting-ml-progress/openpowerlifting-latest.parquet` file.
+You can download the necessary data from `s3://{{ bucket_name }}/{{ s3_key }}` file.

 ## Methodology